totokangto/Codebook-NeRF/README.md

 ```
 to create `*.loc` files.
 An example of `*.loc` files can be found in the provided `fern` checkpoints (in the `30_val_vis` folder), which can be used directly for refinement.

-After that, you can train the refinement model:
+After that, you can train the refinement model.
+It is needed only for LLFF dataset:
 ```bash
 bash scripts/train_llff_refine.sh
 ```